-Dropbox is the king when it comes to Cloud Storage Services, However what if you are looking for something else than Dropbox?
-Check our picks for best Dropbox alternatives.
+Dropbox is the king when it comes to Cloud Storage Services, there are over 15.8 million paying users, However what if you are looking for something else than Dropbox?
+Check our picks for the best Dropbox alternatives.

 In this article, we have listed the top 7 Cloud Storage Services for 2018.
 I hope you will like this article.
-Technology advances day by day and in the current world, most of the things are connected online including storage space.
+Technology advances day by day, and in the current world, most things are connected online, including storage space.

 Why We Need Dropbox Alternatives

-Dropbox is certainly one of the best cloud storages when ease of access and responsiveness is your first priority.
-It is the simplest cloud storage when it comes to setting up for the first time and using on a regular basis.
-However, there are some flaws in Dropbox which can send you on a long journey of searching for its alternatives.
+Dropbox is certainly one of the best cloud storage when ease of access and responsiveness is your priority.
+It is the simplest cloud storage for setting up for the first time and using it regularly.
+However, Dropbox has some flaws that can send you on a long journey searching for its alternatives.

-The lack of end to end encryption and absence of encryption while your files are uploaded to Dropbox can be a major threat to the security of your data.
-Furthermore, Dropbox free version with storage capacity limited to 2GB might become insufficient for you.
+The lack of end-to-end encryption and absence of encryption while your files are uploaded to Dropbox, can be a major threat to the security of your data.
+Furthermore, Dropbox’s free version with a storage capacity limited to 2GB might become insufficient for you.
 Although, you do get the opportunity to refer and earn more storage space in your free version of Dropbox.

 Top 7 Cloud Storage Services for 2018